Share this post

 We are going to look at two of the Sisters, beans and corn, as well as a cousin, peas, and cover squash in another episode.

 Peas and beans are both legumes and both have the ability to fix nitrogen back into the soil.
 Fresh peas are classified based on how they’re used, as shelling peas (such as English peas) and edible pod peas (such as Snow and Sugar Snap peas).
-Both have the same grade standards, US Fancy and US #1, based primarily on physical appearances.
+Both have the same grade standards, U.S. Fancy and U.S. #1, which are based primarily on physical appearances.

 Shelling peas should also exhibit the same criteria, but the peas in the pod should also be firm and well formed.
 English peas are also included in this family, but we are just going to talk about Sugar and Snow peas today.